 Wantedly People doesn't save your business cards to your address book or other apps.
 To do that, you have to open the Wantedly People companion web app, download your contacts as a .CSV, and then import the file to your phone or other apps such as a CRM.
 For a free option with the ability to scan multiple cards at once, it will be worth these extra steps for many users.

 Wantedly People price: Free

-Best business card reader app for managing contact tasks and activities
+Best business card reader app for ease of use

 Other ways to scan business cards